 Most snorers are aware of this one as even those who don’t consider themselves a snorer will perhaps have had a night or two of being told off by their partner after an alcohol session.
 The likely cause is that the alcohol over-relaxes the pharynx (mouth) tissue and makes it floppier.
 During sleep this allows it to vibrate with mouth breathing.

 Being obese or even just overweight, increases the probability you will be a snorer.
 Of particular relevance is weight and excess tissue around the neck.
 This likely narrows the airway and increases the chance of vibrating pharyngeal tissue.
 If you can get your weight down then you may well find your snoring improves.

-Exercise – Exercise will obviously increase the chances of weight loss.
+Exercise will obviously increase the chances of weight loss.
 As we’ve already described that this helps to snore, it perhaps isn’t too much of a surprise this may well help.
 However, what is more, is that we know that exercise is also an independent factor that will help to snore.
 We don’t tend to recommend exercising just before bed, as it is known to add to sleep disturbance but exercise earlier in the day can still bring benefits around snoring.
 The mechanism isn’t exactly known.
-Whether there is some general tightening of tissue from overall exercise it is unclear.
+Whether there is some general tightening of tissue from overall exercise or not it is unclear.